jasonflorentino/hamiltoss/README.md

 From there you can edit files, save them, and it'll update in the browser.

+- Code is formatted with Prettier.
+- I'm using the `prettier-plugin-tailwindcss` Prettier plugin to automatically sort tailwind classes in code.

 ## Deployment

 - Deployed on netlify: https://hamiltoss.netlify.app/
   - Added `adapter-netlify` for this.
-- Can run `npm run build` locally to check if the Netlify deloy will fail.
+- Can run `npm run build` locally to check if the deloy will fail.
 Or just push and see.
   - You can preview the production build with `npm run preview`.